samasthiti/samasthiti/_threeddesigns/dewas.md

 ---
 **FACADE ELEVATION:**

 The house is of dimension 20 feet by 50 feet which is ground, first floor, and terrace floor having tower room only.
-The house was designed in modern style with Parabola, Travertine tiles, and Brown color.
+The house elevation was designed in modern at a budget of 1,00,000.
+The elevation contains Parabola, Travertine tiles, and Brown color.

 **Plot size -** 25 Feet x 50 Feet